Jijia031927/25BSE_JijiaLu/index.md

 # RFID Lockbox
 For my starter project, I chose the Retro Gaming Console.
 This device recreates the gaming console from a few decades ago, including games like Tetris, Snake.io, Plane Racing, Space Defender and The Number Game.
-For my intensive prohject, I chose the RFID Lockbox.
+For my intensive project, I chose the RFID Lockbox.
 This device aims to teach you how an simple security program functions, while also providing you with something practical.

 <!---You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:-->
 <!---HTML-->